LightAndLight/lightandlight/README.md

 developer tooling because it contributes to a cycle of self improvement within software development.

 Currently open to opportunities.
 I strongly prefer in-person collaboration, and will still consider remote work.
-Cryptocurrency/blockchain are a hard no.
+No cryptocurrency/blockchain work.

 ## Projects